vegaprotocol/vega/liquidity/README.md

 A `LiquidityProvisionSubmission` specifies how to match a given liquidity by defining a shape of orders to be created.
-These shape is updated eachtime there is a change in the book.
+These shape is updated each time there is a change in the book.